reubenstr/ElectroPup/README.md

 ### MG4010E-i10v3 Cons
 - configuration software is Windows only
 - closed source firmware
-- foreign sourced and warranty process
+- foreign sourced, complicating the warranty process
 - CAN unable to configure all parameters
 - UART required to configure error thresholds, motor torque limits (for compliance), etc.
 - some motors are more difficult to turn by hand and require slightly more operational current